Jackson, Kentucky win 3rd in row, top No. 19 Tennessee 70-55

 BIG PICTURE

 Kentucky: After having several early-season games postponed, what the Wildcats need now is experience.
-Calipari said Friday he may try to add a couple games with mid-major teams before the SEC Tournament.
+Coach John Calipari said Friday he may try to add a couple games with mid-major teams before the SEC Tournament.

 Tennessee: Twenty-one games into the season and the Vols are still looking for consistency, especially from senior big men John Fulkerson and Yves Pons.
 They’ve showed signs of responding recently, but need to show up on a regular basis.
 Freshmen Jaden Springer and Keion Johnson have stepped up to shoulder a share of the burden.